bbauska/W3Cx-3of5/README.md

 &nbsp;
 <br/>

-### How to display the mouse position, and the mouse button that has been pressed or released
+<h4>How to display the mouse position, and the mouse button that has been pressed or released</h4>

 This example uses the previous function for computing the mouse position correctly.
 It listens to mousemove, mousedown and mouseup events, and shows how to get the mouse button number using the evt.button property.